Limnoperna fortunei: Distribution and geographic spread

 L. fortuneis native range is most probably the Pearl River basin, in southern China, with longstanding populations in China, Thailand, Korea, Laos, Cambodia, Vietnam, and Indonesia.
 Its presence in Laos, Cambodia, Thailand and Vietnam is probably the result of historical human migrations.
 Between 1965 and 1990, it spread into Hong Kong, Korea (although it may be native there), Taiwan and Japan.
 Shortly thereafter, South America: Around 1990 it appeared in Argentina.
 By 2006 it had spread to Uruguay, Paraguay, Bolivia, and Brazil.
 In 2017, in South America it was present in two major basins (Río de La Plata, including the Paraguay-Paraná and Uruguay rivers, and the São Francisco basin), as well as several smaller watersheds (Mar Chiquita, Guaíba, Patos-Mirim, Tramandaí).
-Its spread northwards in South America (Amazon, Orinoco, Magdalena basins), as well as into Central and southern North America, seems very likely.L. fortunei arrived in Hong Kong as veligers from a tributary of the Pearl River, in the late 1960s.
+Its spread northwards in South America (Amazon, Orinoco, Magdalena basins), as well as into Central and southern North America, seems very likely.
+The first known occurrence of this species in North America, in the Sacramento–San Joaquin River Delta of the Port of Stockton in California, was announced by the California Department of Parks and Recreation in October of 2024.L. fortunei arrived in Hong Kong as veligers from a tributary of the Pearl River, in the late 1960s.
 After two or three years it had colonised the water supply equipment and some natural bodies around HK, and in the decades since has increased in density and recolonised the water supply annually.